EliasAHH/Review-practice/README.md

 - Understand the order react renders and mounts

+- Understand Thunk.
+How's it's used, why it's used. ( Remember Thunk is a Middleware)

 ### Things to study for that have to do with part 2

 - What's the difference between State and Props?